-Grilled Salmon with Pineapple & Piquillo Peppers Salsa – A quick, fresh and extremely flavorful Pineapple & Piquillo Peppers Salsa served alongside grilled Salmon.
+Grilled Salmon with Pineapple & Piquillo Peppers Salsa – A quick, fresh and extremely flavorful Pineapple & Piquillo Peppers Salsa served with an easy salmon recipe you’re sure to love!

 A.K.A.
 That one time I ditched the fish and ate the salsa by the spoonful… #rebel